Showing posts with label American. Show all posts

 North Pole & Candy Carnival Float in the Christmas Parade

-We bought supper at Zaxby's in Athens but our food was overcooked so we didn't each much of it.
+We bought supper at Zaxby's in Athens, but our food was overcooked, so we didn't eat much of it.
 We did buy a couple of Chocolate coconut Macadamia candies at UG White Mercantile.
 The parade was over at about 8.

 Christmas at UG White Merchantile

-Is merchandise that sells southern-made goods, where treasures can be found.
-Like stepping back in time.
+It is merchandise that sells southern-made goods, where treasures can be found like stepping back in time.

 We stopped in Rogersville to see their Christmas Trees in the park.